abhirockzz/cosmosdb-vector-search-python-typescript-java-dotnet/README.md

 ## Configure Integrated Vector Database in Azure Cosmos DB for NoSQL

-**Enable the feature**
+Before you start loading data, make sure to configure the vector database in Azure Cosmos DB.

+### Enable the feature

 This is a one-time operation - you will need to explicitly [enable the vector indexing and search feature](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/vector-search).

 ![](images/enable.png)

-**Create database and container**
+### Create database and container

 Once you have done that, go ahead and create a database and collection.
 I created a database named `movies_db` and a container named `movies` with the partition key set to `/id`.

-**Create policies**
+### Create policies

 You will need to configure a vector embedding policy as well as an indexing policy for the container.
-For now, you can do it manually via the Azure portal (it's possible to do it programmatically as well) as part of the collection creation process:
+For now, you can do it manually via the Azure portal (it's possible to do it programmatically as well) as part of the collection creation process.
+Use the same policy information as per the above, at least for this sample app:

 ![](images/container.png)

-> Make sure you use the same policy information as per the image above, at least for this sample app.

-**Choice of index type**

-Note that I have chosen the `diskANN` index type which and a dimension of `1536` for the vector embeddings.
+> **Choice of index type**: Note that I have chosen the `diskANN` index type which and a dimension of `1536` for the vector embeddings.
 The embedding model I chose was [text-embedding-ada-002 model and it supports dimension size of 1536](https://learn.microsoft.com/en-us/azure/search/cognitive-search-skill-azure-openai-embedding#supported-dimensions-by-modelname).
 I would recommend that you stick to these values for running this sample app.
 But know that you can [change the index type](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/vector-search#vector-indexing-policies) but will need to change the embedding model to match the new dimension of the specified index type.

 Alright, lets move on.